The establishment of Cape Town's wash houses

 And it was not only unhappy crop-growers.
 With germ theory being accepted as serious fact, new City sanitation laws now outlawed the washing of laundry in public streams.
 Along with this the city was to charge a fee for use of the new wash-houses.

 At first the laundry women boycotted the new facilities.
 Rather they paid private land owners for use of their streams.
 The city dropped the wash-house fee.
 Some women started using the seventy basins provided in the wash-houses.
-Perhaps they told others of how much more comfortable their work was standing at basins with taps providing running water, compared to having to bend all day in the rocky stream-bed.
+Perhaps they told others of how much more comfortable their work was standing at basins with taps providing running water, instead of having to bend all day in the rocky stream-bed.
 The fee was reintroduced.

 These were not the only wash-houses in the city.
 Various others were built, like this one pictured above in Hanover Street.